-systems but the cost of looking after systems intended to provide flexibility may exceed those of adapting a simpler building to meet new needs as they arise.
-As demand is relentless, so systems originally intended to be flexible may even obstruct the change that is required, and may prove very ineffective indeed as they become obsolescent.
+Disease claims to be the cure: Enough time and effort is spent on managing the systems but the cost of looking after systems intended to provide flexibility may exceed those of adapting a simpler building to meet new needs as they arise.
+As demand is relentless, so systems originally intended to be flexible may even obstruct the change that is required, and may prove very ineffective indeed as they begin to become obsolete.